ArchiveBox/docs/Install.md

  - Read [[Scheduled Archiving]] to learn how to set up automatic daily archiving
  - Read [[Publishing Your Archive]] if you want to host your archive for others to access online
  - Read [[Troubleshooting]] if you encounter any problems

-## Docker Setup

-First, if you don't already have docker installed, follow the official install instructions for Linux, macOS, or Windows https://docs.docker.com/install/#supported-platforms.

-Then see the [[Docker]] page for next steps.